Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Modern Adjustment of Vintage Watches

 We are sometimes asked to bring an antique pocket watch back to original factory "adjusted" specifications.
 If a vintage watch is in excellent condition this may be possible but many times it is not.
-Watchmakers, or Railroad Time Inspectors, of years past had vastly greater access to spare parts than we do today.
-If a balance or hairspring wasn't behaving properly, the watchmaker could simply swap it out for a new one.
+Watchmakers and Railroad Time Inspectors of years past had vastly greater access to spare parts than we do today.
+If a balance or hairspring wasn't behaving properly, the watchmaker could simply replace it with a new one... straight from the factory.
 If a jewel was cracked or a winding part showed signs of wear, it could be immediately replaced with a factory original.
 Thus, the skilled watchmaker of yesterday had a much larger "bag of tricks" in the form of factory-new parts they could draw upon in keeping the watch at original factory specifications.
-Today, we are usually forced to make the watch the best it can be using its existing parts, and while we often achieve excellent results, we don't claim to achieve "factory adjusted" accuracy on a vintage watch.
+Today, we are usually forced to make the watch the best it can be using its existing parts, or available old-stock replacements, and while we often achieve excellent results, we don't claim to achieve "factory adjusted" accuracy on a vintage watch.